sancheza/financial-analytics/README.md

 ![](https://github.com/sancheza/Finance-scripts/blob/main/assets/value_screener_peak_drawdown_demo.gif)

-### get_projected_fcf
-This script fetches the projected Free Cash Flow (FCF) for a given stock ticker.

-> **Dependencies**
-> - Python 3.10 or later
-> - playwright
-> - beautifulsoup4

-### get_earnings_date
-This script retrieves the next earnings date for a given stock ticker.
-It can be run from the terminal or called by other scripts.

-> **Dependencies**
-> - Python 3.10 or later
-> - requests
-> - beautifulsoup4

-### get_ex_dividend
-This script retrieves the Ex-Dividend date for a given stock ticker.
-Similar to get_earnings_date, it can be run from the terminal or integrated into other workflows.

-> **Dependencies**
-> - Python 3.10 or later
-> - requests
-> - beautifulsoup4

-### get_fair_value
-This script fetches fair value estimates for a given stock ticker.

-> **Dependencies**
-> - Python 3.10 or later
-> - playwright
-> - beautifulsoup4

-### get_forwardpe
-This script retrieves the Forward P/E ratio for a given stock ticker.
-It provides a reliable way to get forward valuation metrics.

-> **Dependencies**
-> - Python 3.10 or later
-> - yfinance

-### get_ticker_range
-This script downloads historical price data for a list of tickers and calculates the 30-day low and high prices.
-It outputs a summary table with the range data.

-> **Dependencies**
-> - Python 3.10 or later
-> - yfinance
-> - pandas

-### get_yearly_performance
-This script retrieves stock performance data for a given ticker and year.
-It returns the start price, end price, dollar change, and percent change for the specified year.

-> **Dependencies**
-> - Python 3.10 or later
-> - yfinance
-> - pandas

-### get_pb
-This script retrieves the Price-to-Book (P/B) ratio for a given stock ticker.

-> **Dependencies**
-> - Python 3.10 or later
-> - yfinance

 ## Bond Analytics Tools

 The following tools are located in the `bond-analytics/` directory and focus on US Treasury bond analysis.

-### generate_auction_calendar
-This script generates a Treasury auction calendar by fetching upcoming auction dates from the TreasuryDirect website.
-It provides a comprehensive schedule of upcoming Treasury bill, note, and bond auctions.

-> **Dependencies**
-> - Python 3.10 or later
-> - requests
-> - beautifulsoup4

-### bond_market_analyzer
-This script analyzes Treasury bonds from the secondary market.
-It parses input data (CUSIP, price, yield) and calculates various metrics including Yield to Maturity (YTM) using the Bond Equivalent Yield (BEY) method.

-> **Dependencies**
-> - Python 3.10 or later
-> - Standard library only (uses calculate_YTW module)

 ### bond_alert
 This script monitors US Treasury bond yields (10Y, 20Y, 30Y, and 10Y TIPS) using the FRED API.
 It checks if yields exceed configured thresholds and sends email alerts when thresholds are breached.